StartupInADay/Los-Angeles-California/readme.md

 ## CREDITS
 The San Francisco Business Portal was designed and developed by innovation firm [Tomorrow Partners](http://businessportal.tomorrowpartners.com), who began the project with in-depth customer research, which resulted in the experience strategy.
 Tomorrow’s diverse team of designers, strategists and developers use their cross-disciplinary creative firepower to envision game-changing ideas for positive impact in society and realize them with ingenious, yet, practical solutions.

 The L.A.
 Business Portal was, again, designed by Tomorrow Partners, who also did the front-end development.
-The Drupal backend and distribution was built by [CivicActions](http://civicactions.com), a team of developers and certified project managers who help organizations execute large-scale software projects using open standards technologies and Agile management practices.
+The Drupal backend and distribution were built by [CivicActions](http://civicactions.com), a team of developers and certified project managers who help organizations execute large-scale software projects using open standards technologies and Agile management practices.

 The project was lead by Los Angeles Mayor Garcetti’s Innovation Team, a team of civic leaders, data scientists, designers and project managers who function as in-house consultants to the Mayor and are funded by Bloomberg Philanthropies to design and implement new solutions for the City of Los Angeles and drive a culture of innovation.